gjyoungjr/stockx_sneaker_prices/README.md

 # 📈 **Predicting StockX Sneaker Prices**

-The ultimate goal of this project, is to forecast a shoe's resale price based on a variety of variables, including the type of sneaker and the location where the buyer is located.
+The ultimate goal of this project, is to forecast a shoe's resale price based on a variety of categorical features, including the brand of the sneaker, location, retail price, release date, etc.